DreamSpaceRental/DreamSpace/README.md

 ## Back-End:
   The Back End will be created in Ruby, which will host the API, calculate all necessary values and elements and send them to the Front-End as responses to API requests.
 This will be hosted on AWS as an EC2 instance in a Docker Container.

+  The backend will be seperated into Models, Controllers, and Services.
+The API will come into the router, which will then be directed to the service that it applies to.
+Then that service will direct it to the Controller of that object.
+That controller will then invoke the Model of that object to do its business.
+It will then return the information to the API request back through.

+#### Objects
+  * Rentals
+  * Users

 ## Database:
   The Database will be created as a MySQL database that will be hosted on AWS as an RDS cluster, which can easily be accessed from the Back-End.